-- 9.48 3a) Demand options further screening For the options included in the Feasible Demand Options List, we optimised these in the 'Demand Profile Calculator' and our Integrated Demand Management (IDM) model to create three demand reduction programmes for inclusion in programme appraisal within the WRSE investment model.
-WRSE has carried out a Strategic Environmental Assessment (SEA)3 for the Feasible Demand Management Options for all three scenarios of Deliverable, High and High Plus; these assessments have been used to generate SEA metrics (benefit and disbenefit) for programme appraisal within the WRSE investment model consistent with the other types of options assessed as part of the regional planning process. - 9.49 The results of this assessment for Thames Water options are presented in our supporting technical report, 'Thames Water WRMP24 Demand Management Options Environmental Metrics Paper Final'. - 9.50 3b) Water resource options further screening The option elements that passed the validation stage of the feasibility assessments form the Feasible List.
+- 9.45 Validation: we undertook verification and review of the final list of specific resource elements to determine the Feasible List. - 9.46 Further detail relating to the criteria used at each stage of the feasibility assessment can be found within each of the feasibility reports referred to in Section 7. - 9.47 3a) Demand options further screening For the options included in the Feasible Demand Options List, we optimised these in the 'Demand Profile Calculator' and our Integrated Demand Management (IDM) model to create three demand reduction programmes for inclusion in programme appraisal within the WRSE investment model.
+WRSE has carried out a Strategic Environmental Assessment (SEA)3 for the Feasible Demand Management Options for all three scenarios of Medium, High and High Plus; these assessments have been used to generate SEA metrics (benefit and disbenefit) for programme appraisal within the WRSE investment model consistent with the other types of options assessed as part of the regional planning process. - 9.48 The results of this assessment for Thames Water options are presented in Appendix B. - 9.49 3b) Water resources options further screening The option elements that passed the validation stage of the feasibility assessments form the Feasible List.
 These options were subjected to Stage 1 environmental assessments via WRSE (across SEA, HRA, WFD, NC, BNG, INNS).
-Assessments other than SEA were not undertaken for less mature options (new regional Non-SRO transfers and catchment options) because the option information currently available for these emerging options is not sufficiently detailed to make these assessments meaningful.
-We will develop this information as we continue to screen these options. - 9.51 The results of these assessments were used to generate a suite of 4 environmental metrics (SEA+, SEA-, BNG and NC).
-These are available in a supplementary report to our draft plan. - 9.52 Where option elements were subject to a combined limit or were mutually exclusive with another option they have then been subjected to a further screening stage to produce the Constrained List of options for investment modelling in the WRSE model.
+Since our draft WRMP24 we have expanded our assessments to include less mature options on the feasible list, as they have been further developed. - 9.50 The results of these assessments were used to generate a suite of 4 environmental metrics (SEA+, SEA-, BNG and NC).
+These are available in a supplementary report to our revised draft plan. - 9.51 Where option elements were subject to a combined limit or were mutually exclusive with another option they have then been subjected to a further screening stage to produce the Constrained List of options for investment modelling in the WRSE model.
 The further screening process used the WRSE investment model to identify options which performed well and were selected for a range of different planning scenarios.
-Further detail on this is available in Section 7. - 9.53 This screening process brought together all water resource option types and compared them using a consistent set of criteria, including environmental performance relative to other options.
-Where options have been rejected an explanation is provided in the Rejection Register (Appendix Q: Scheme rejection register). - 9.54 We engaged our regulators throughout this process, and discussions around ongoing assessments of the options' environmental impact have resulted in us rejecting options based on poor environmental performance where appropriate.
-Further details are available in Appendix Q and Table 9 2. - 9.55 Backchecking was undertaken following completion of the SROs' appraisal (including environmental appraisal) of alternative options within the SROs.
+Further detail on this is available in Section 7. - 9.52 This screening process brought together all water resource option types and compared them using a consistent set of criteria, including environmental performance relative to other options.
+Where options have been rejected an explanation is provided in the Rejection Register (Appendix Q: Scheme rejection register). - 9.53 We engaged our regulators throughout this process, and discussions around ongoing assessments of the options' environmental impact have resulted in us rejecting options based on poor environmental performance where appropriate.
+Further details are available in Appendix Q and Table 9 2. - 9.54 Backchecking was undertaken following completion of the SROs' appraisal (including environmental appraisal) of alternative options within the SROs.
 The backchecking reviewed the feasibility assessments in light of any new information and, where appropriate the feasibility assessments were updated.
 The SRO appraisals are presented in the Gate 1 and Gate 2 submissions.
 Any updates to the feasibility assessment are included in the WRMP24 Feasibility Report Addendums.